data-science-extensions/data-science-extensions/docs/guides/querying-data/index.md

     </div>

-Having aggregated the data, we can now visualize the results using [Plotly](https://plotly.com/python/).
+Having aggregated the data, we can now visualize the results using [Plotly][plotly].
 This allows us to create interactive visualizations that can help us better understand the data.
+The simplest way to do this is to use the [Plotly Express][plotly-express] module, which provides a high-level interface for creating visualizations.
+Here, we have utilised the [`px.bar()`][plotly-bar] function to create a bar chart of the total sales by category.

 === "Pandas"

+    The Plotly [`px.bar()`][plotly-bar] function is able to receive a Pandas DataFrame directly, making it easy to create visualizations from the aggregated data.
+However, what we first need to do is to convert the index labels in to a column, so that we can use it as the x-axis in the bar chart.
+We do this with the [`.reset_index()`][pandas-reset_index] method.

     ```py {.pandas linenums="1" title="Plot the results"}
     fig: go.Figure = px.bar(